cdklabs/cdk-multi-az-observability/API.md

 ```

 - *Type:* aws-cdk-lib.aws_elasticloadbalancingv2.IApplicationLoadBalancer[]
-- *Default:* No alarms for ALBs will be created
+- *Default:* "No alarms for ALBs will be created"

 The application load balancers being used by the service.

+There will be an alarm created for
+each AZ for each ALB.
+Then, there will be a composite alarm for AZ created from the input
+of all ALBs.
+You must either specify an ALB or a NAT GW.

 ---